 - Moving products onto conveyor lines

 To safely accomplish any of these tasks, facility managers must consider the weight of the materials involved in their industries when choosing tilting equipment.

 In waste-handling applications, trash can emptying equipment contributes greatly to efficiency and worker safety.
 Safe waste-disposal is particularly important to facilities that handle large volumes of food, such as hospitals, schools, assisted living centers, and restaurants.
 Weight requirements in food service applications are generally lighter than those found in metalworking shops or manufacturing lines.

-For these heavier industrial uses of bin tippers, the Dumpmaster hydraulic bin tipper has a standard weight capacity of 551 pounds (250 kg), and can be expanded to handle loads up to 661 pounds (300 kg).
+For these heavier industrial uses of bin dumpers, the Dumpmaster hydraulic bin dumper has a standard weight capacity of 551 pounds (250 kg), and can be expanded to handle loads up to 661 pounds (300 kg).

 Industries that should prioritize high weight limits include manufacturing, industrial warehousing, construction, and recycling centers.

 Tilting bins in order to empty their loads is only half of the task.
 Bin dumpers must first lift containers to an appropriate height, clearing dumpster lips or accessing multi-tier production lines in the process.

 Regardless of the task, safety is a primary concern when emptying bulk loads overhead.
 Loads must be emptied precisely to prevent splash-back on the operator.
 The Dumpmaster series of bin dumpers includes guard panels and full cages to keep operators protected.
 The tipping mechanism first lifts and then rolls gently forward, creating an accurate process with minimal splash-back.